giridhar196/smile-maker/rfp.md

 ## Development Details

-- Front end with CSHTML
+- Front end with CSS and HTML
 - Backend With c# DotNet
 - Api's for jokes Any public api that can used for free.